 Excel treats each column separately if you let it so it’s very easy for data to get muddled up.
 Highlight all columns to make sure they stay together when you are sorting, or use the ‘expand’ option.

-Found this post on simple tips for organising data in Excel useful?
-Please share it now!
+If you found this post on simple tips for organising data in Excel useful, you might like these articles on similar topics.